Chapter 17 : Meet the Malfoys.

 Louth was a sweet place, full of narrow cobblestone streets, tall, leaning houses and people in summer clothes.
 The problem was, we didn’t know where the fuck we were supposed to go.

 “Didn’t you get a letter or something?”
-I asked Scorpius in exasperation, as we stood staring at the cute, relatively empty street near the train station.
-He checked out a passing girl with a pretty face and dark hair as he thought about this.
+I asked Scorpius, as we stood staring at the cute, relatively empty street near the train station.
+He admired a passing girl with a pretty face and dark hair as he thought about this.

 “I did.
 Did you?”